hobysmith/timeconverter/README.md

         go install github.com/hobysmith/timeconverter@latest

 ### Installing from the local git repo
 Clone the repo.
-From the root path of the repo, simply run `go install`.
+From the root path of the repo, simply run `make install`.
+If you do not have the `make` system installed, you can run `go install`.

 ### Building a binary for local environment or cross-compiling a build using **make**
 If you want to build a binary for the local environment: